gamemanual0/gm0/source/docs/custom-manufacturing/3d-printing.rst

 TPU/TPE (Themoplastic polyurethane/Thermoplastic elastomer)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 TPU and TPE are both common printing filaments that are widely used for their flexible material properties.
 This allows one to create printed parts that can easily flex and bend.
-Sold under many different durometers (a measure on the Shore Hardness Scale of the hardness /flexibility of a material), TPU/TPE's high impact resistance and layer adhesion make it not only a versatile filament, but an extremely durable one.
+Sold under many different durometers (a measure on the Shore Hardness Scale of the hardness/flexibility of a material), TPU/TPE's high impact resistance and layer adhesion make it not only a versatile filament, but an extremely durable one.
 In FTC, teams use TPU/TPE in roles such as printed intake flaps in place of a tube, as well as custom belts for low-load applications.

 .. tip:: Due to its flexible nature, printers that use a Bowden tube extrusion system, where the extruder motor is not placed on the hotend, will find it extremely difficult to print TPU/TPE.